Doc Brown's Chemistry

 Revising Advanced Level Organic Chemistry

-Revision Notes Part 9 FUNCTIONAL GROUPS and HOMOLOGOUS SERIES
+Revision Notes Part 9 Summary of FUNCTIONAL GROUPS and HOMOLOGOUS SERIES

-A summary guide to the Molecular Structure and Naming-Nomenclature of Functional Groups and Homologous Series in Organic Chemistry
+A summary guide to the Molecular Structure and Naming-Nomenclature of Functional Groups and selected Homologous Series in Organic Chemistry that you will encounter in most advanced pre-university courses

 Following an introduction answering the question WHY is there such a range of organic molecules? there are sections of styles of representing the structure of organic molecules e.g. molecular formula and molecular structure.
 Then examples of functional groups, homologous series, general formula, displayed formula, graphic formula, molecular formula, skeletal formula, structural formula, empirical formula of molecules etc. are all explained with links to more examples of structure and naming and quizzes and reaction equations, reaction conditions and mechanisms.
 Alkanes, Alkenes, Alkynes, Aromatics-arenes, Halogenoalkanes, Alcohols (prim/sec/tert), Phenols, Ethers, Aldehydes, Ketones, Carboxylic acids, Acid/acyl chlorides, Acid Anhydrides, Acid/acyl Amides, Esters, Nitriles, Amines (prim/tert/sec), Quaternary ammonium salts, Nitro-aromatics, Diazonium salts and dyes, Sulphonic (sulfonic) acids and a variety possible Aromatic Compounds and Organic Nitrogen Compounds are also included.
 At the end is a guide to primary, secondary and tertiary structures i.e. the CLASSIFICATION system for haloalkanes, alcohols, amines and amides.